zammad/zammad-admin-documentation/manage/templates.rst

 Templates allow you to create tickets at a rapid speed by defining a ticket template for recurring tickets.

-   .. note:: **😖 Sounds familiar**
+.. note:: **Sounds familiar?**

    Right!
 Prior Zammad 5.3 ticket templates were managed entirely within the ticket zoom.

    | This has changed:
    | Your agents by default no longer have permission to manage templates by
       default.
 However, they can always *load* existing templates into their new ticket dialogue.

 .. figure:: /images/manage/templates/template-management.png
    :alt: Screenshot showing Zammad's (ticket) template management page